gparatore123/nightmare/modules/06-ROP/unit_07.md

 lot better if we can just blindly return-2-libc without having to do more offset calculations and whatnot.

-What about subtracting from the start of system, how does the instructions change?
+What about subtracting from the start of system, how do the instructions change?

 ``` example